Skin grafts and skin flaps

-A skin graft is a layer of skin taken from another part of the body and placed over the area where the skin cancer was removed.
-The place where the skin is taken from is known as the donor site.
+A skin graft is a healthy layer of skin that is taken from another part of the body.
+The layer of skin is then placed over the area where the skin cancer was removed.
+The place where the skin is taken from is called the donor site.
 The place where it is moved to is called the grafted area.
 The amount of skin that is taken depends on the size of the area to be covered.
 Your doctor or specialist nurse will tell you more about this.

 The donor site